University Account authentication

 You can configure your site, or a subset of pages, to require user authentication with a University Account (formerly known as Raven).

-The SRCF has the mod_ucam_webauth module installed, which makes it easy to do basic authentication using Raven.
-Full documentation is available, though here are a few common cases.
+The SRCF uses Apache as its webserver, with the mod_ucam_webauth module installed, which makes it easy to do basic authentication using the Ucam-WebAuth protocol.
+Full documentation is available for the module, though here are a few common cases.

 To protect a directory (whether public_html